 CM Felicitates Board Pass outs

 On September 2, 2021, the West Bengal CM felicitated at least 1,700 pass-out successful candidates from all 23 districts of the secondary, higher secondary and Madrasa examinations.
 The entire ceremony was conducted virtually from Nabanna, considering the ongoing current pandemic.
-As highlighted by the regional news channels, all the students were gifted laptops and books written by renowned authors of Bengal.

 For more details, read Swami Vivekananda Scholarship (SVMCM) – A Merit-Cum-Means Based Scheme